neoforged/Documentation/docs/entities/renderer.md

     );

     // Overload of the above method that accepts a Class<?>.
-    // This should ONLY be used for renderers without any generics, such as PlayerRenderer. event.registerEntityModifier(
+    // This should ONLY be used for renderers without any generics, such as PigRenderer. event.registerEntityModifier(
-        PlayerRenderer.class,
+        PigRenderer.class,
         (entity, state) -> state.setRenderData(EXAMPLE_CONTEXT, "Hello World!");
     );

+    // Convenience method for working around issues around modifying an avatar's
+    // render state (e.g. players).
+    event.registerAvatarEntityModifier(new AvatarRenderStateModifier() {
+        @Override
+        public <T extends Avatar & ClientAvatarEntity> void accept(T avatar, AvatarRenderState state) {
+            state.setRenderData(EXAMPLE_CONTEXT, "Hello World!");
+        }
+    });
 }
 ```